-What’s it: An import quota is an import policy by limiting the quantity of product imports over a certain period.
+What’s it?
+An import quota is an import policy that limits the quantity of product imports over a certain period.
 The government implemented it to protect domestic industries that were vulnerable to pressure from imported products.
-Or, it is retaliation for a similar policy by a partner country.
+It is also retaliation for a similar policy by a partner country.

 Import quotas are one of the non-tariff trade barriers in addition to subsidies and embargoes.